to the Fredric and Jean Edelman Planetarium!

 Glassboro NJ 08028

-NEW: Family shows return!
+Family shows return!
 We realize that not all of our public shows are all that watchable by young children.
 After all, the programs are designed to educate and entertain adults.
 But we also realize that families with young children might like to visit the planetarium as a group on a weekend.
 So we've brought back an old favorite format, and will be offering family shows nearly every month for this academic year.
-The first family show will be given Oct.
-5. Details can be found on our public show page.
+The next family show will be given Feb.
+1. Details can be found on our public show page.

 Planetarium E-Newsletter.
 The planetarium offers an occasional newsletter available via email.
 Periodically we send out information about upcoming shows, observatory open houses, and current sky events.
 We will not share email addresses with anyone else!
 To sign up, simply send a request to the planetarium director.